 Religious and national festivals also play an important role in Bangalore.
 The range of festivals reflects the rich mix of inhabitants from different religious and cultural backgrounds living in Bangalore.
 Apart from traditional Hindu festivals and folk Hinduism celebrated by the populace, major Muslim and Christian festivals are observed too.
 Some secular Western celebrations, such as Valentine’s Day, have also found their way into the holiday calendar of everyday life in Bangalore.

 Registration: Within 24 Hours, 14 Days, or Not at All?

 In general, all foreigners living in Bangalore whose duration of stay exceeds 180 days must register at their nearest Foreigners’ Regional Registration Office (FRRO) within 14 days of arrival.
 Some nationals (e.g. residents from Pakistan) even have to register within the first 24 hours.
 Other foreign residents who are planning a short-term stay only need to register if it is indicated in their visa.

 There is conflicting information regarding the registration of expat children.
 Some Indian government sources refer to a law that exempts minors under 16 from registration; other official sources say that all foreign residents above the age of 12 should register in person while some expats report that they were asked to even register their toddlers.

 The local FRRO in Bangalore has the following address:

 The FRRO issues a certificate to registered foreigners, which serves as a form of ID during their stay.
 Thus, a change of (or a prolonged absence from) your registered address must always be reported to the FRRO while you are living in Bangalore.
 In certain situations, expatriates may be asked by a high-ranking police constable or Foreigners’ Registration Officer to produce this Certificate of Registration.

-You can find more information on the registration process for foreign residents living in Bangalore in the following part of our guide.
+You can find more information on the registration process for foreign residents living in Bangalore in the part of our guide to follow.